-I practice each and every one of these skills in my home!
-I’ve seen them work.
+I practice each and every one of these skills in seasons of plenty and few.
+Why?
+Because they work and usually, contribute to not only the pocketbook but also my mental or physical health.
+These things work.
 And if they work for me, I’m willing to wager some of them can work for you!

 Hang onto your apron and let’s go!